antonypascalino/HYPE_PROJECT_2021-22/README.md

 ## **Web Application Design**
 This part of the project consists in the design and development of **insideBO** that is is the web site for the tourist office of the cultural tourism of Bologna.
  <br>
+The file of the final **Design Document** can be found in the [Design Document Folder](https://github.com/davidecarini/HYPE_PROJECT21-22/tree/main/Usability%20Report).